 I still remember the day, when I was a Master's student at Kingston University, London and my professor casually said that procrastination is extremely important and how we must give ourselves that space.
 With that, she went onto share her own experience of how she was able to piece her entire research together when she found an important piece while surfing a flea market!

 Over the last few years, I've had the opportunity to live in various different places, and explore the relationship different cultures have with work.
 During my time in England, I felt most balanced - working on weekends isn't popular and everything closes around 5 pm on Sundays.
-However, while living in New York City, I got yelled at for falling sick and taking the weekend off - even though I wasn't being paid to work on the particular project!
+However, while living in New York City, things were the complete opposite, a lot of people spend time working on the weekends and expect you to do the same.
 This cultural shift, made me think a lot about my University professor and her lecture.
 Today, I want to take a moment to share a few points on how procrastination is an important tool for any artist, creator, or entrepreneur.

 1. Workaholism is a form of addiction: If you feel like you should be working all the time and the minute you stop a bout of guilt sets in, stop!
 This is unhealthy, as an artist, there is no stop or start time on work hours.
 I've found myself tirelessly sitting in my studio burning the midnight oil trying to finish a project.
 Working all the time cause burn out, relationship problems and an unbalanced lifestyle.
 Make sure you are indulging in other hobbies and living a full life.